Traveler’s Tales – Stories From Natchez Mississippi

 I cannot possibly go into everything we learned about the pilgrimage.

-The Pilgrimage is important because it helps the local home owners to pay for the maintenance, taxes, and upkeep of their old homes.
+The Pilgrimage helps the local home owners to pay for the maintenance, taxes, and upkeep of their old homes.
 It helps the garden clubs (yes, there are more than one due to a rancorous split many years ago) to maintain the houses that they own.

 Reaction to the book The Deepest South of All